IBM/cp4i-deployment-samples/products/bash/setup-atg-demo.md

   - Creates the "atg-org" organization
   - Adds the CS admin user to the org as an administrator
   - Creates the "atg-cat" catalog
+  - Invites the "atg-test" user to the org
   - Publishes the bookshop API
   - Creates a CRON job to run the bookshop client that will add 25 traces per minute
+  - Outputs settings required to run ATG

 # How to use
 ## Create a cluster